 HomeComplaints & Investigations

-Small misunderstandings between doctors and patients can lead to bigger problems if they are not addressed quickly.
-If you have concerns that involve communication, medical records or questions about a doctor’s care, the College suggests that you first discuss issues with the doctor as they arise.
-If this does not resolve the matter or you feel you cannot discuss this concern with the doctor, please contact the college.
+Small misunderstandings between physicians and patients can lead to bigger problems if they are not addressed quickly.
+If you have concerns that involve communication, medical records or questions about a physician’s care, the College suggests that you first discuss issues with the physician as they arise.
+If this does not resolve the matter or you feel you cannot discuss this concern with the physician, please contact the college.

-By contacting College staff, you are not automatically filing a complaint against a doctor.
+By contacting College staff, you are not automatically filing a complaint against a physician.

 There is no time limit to file a complaint, but it is recommended that complaints be submitted as soon as possible.
 The earlier a complaint is received, the sooner any possible risks to the public can be addressed.
 If a complaint is received long after an event, it may be more difficult to obtain medical records and other information necessary to investigate the complaint.